awsdocs/amazon-opensearch-service-developer-guide/doc_source/saml.md

 Regardless of which authentication type you use, the goal is to log in through your identity provider and receive a SAML assertion that contains your username \(required\) and any [backend roles](fgac.md#fgac-concepts) \(optional, but recommended\)\.
 This information allows [fine\-grained access control](fgac.md) to assign permissions to SAML users\.
 In external identity providers, backend roles are typically called "roles" or "groups\."

 **Note**
-You can't change the SSO URL, so SAML authentication for Kibana does not support proxy servers\.
+You can't change the SSO URL from its service\-provided value, so SAML authentication for Kibana does not support proxy servers\.

 ## Enabling SAML authentication<a name="saml-enable"></a>